Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 kubectl create secret generic test --from-literal=pwd=P@ssw0rd

-2. Confirm the Secret has created and stored the value entered.
+2. Confirm the Secret contains the value entered.

 kubectl describe secret test